Mobile Robot Navigation in Dynamic Environments

 Abstract

-Extensive simulations were conducted in custom Gazebo environments of increasing complexity, ranging from open spaces to scenarios with static obstacles and moving actors.
-Performance was evaluated based on navigation success rate, time to goal, path efficiency, and collision rate.
-Results indicate that this approach consistently improves navigation performance, particularly in highly dynamic environments.
+We evaluate the proposed framework through extensive simulations in custom Gazebo worlds of increasing complexity,ranging from open spaces to scenarios with densely populated static obstacles and moving actors.
+We assess performance in terms of success rate, time to goal, path efficiency, and collision rate.
+Results demonstrate that our approach consistently improves navigation performance, particularly in highly dynamic environments.

 Network Architecture